-Since 2013, 19 states and the District of Columbia have enacted legislation that will increase or may increase overall state gas taxes.
+Since the state gas tax last increased, cars and trucks have become more fuel-efficient.
+As of 2013, 19 states and the District of Columbia have enacted legislation that will increase or may increase overall state gas taxes.
 A key consideration for policymakers is the implications of a fixed cent-per-gallon fuel tax compared to a variable rate or indexed tax structure.